tmpfs/trucks/documents/developer.md

 # Developer

+Sources are ES6 code transpiled for `node@4.x` compatibility.

 Install [mkdoc][] `npm i -g mkdoc` and then install dependencies for all packages with `mk install`.

 You should now be able to use the scripts and tasks, list tasks with `mk --tasks`.